 The University of Missouri School of Medicine has received two Health Resources and Services Administration (HRSA) grants totaling nearly $5 million to increase the number of doctors in Missouri and address the physician shortages in rural parts of the state.

 A Missouri Hospital Association study last year predicted a shortage of up to 49,000 primary care doctors in the United States by 2030.
 The new grants attempt to address that gap by funding new medical programs, improving training site partnerships across rural Missouri, creating innovative faculty programs and developing a new rural residency program based in Sedalia.

-The centerpiece of the two grants is a $4.2 million award over four years to fund expansion of the Rural Track Pipeline Program, which was established in 1995 to introduce medical students to rural health care.
+The centerpiece of the two grants is a $4.2 million award over four years to fund expansion of the Rural Scholars Program, which was established in 1995 to introduce medical students to rural health care.
 The grant is one of just five awarded nationwide and is the largest award for rural medicine in the school’s history.

 “More Missouri doctors receive their medical degree from MU than from any other institution, so we feel an urgency and an obligation to address this growing health care crisis in our state,” said Steven Zweig, MD, MSPH, dean at the University of Missouri School of Medicine.
 “We already have several unique programs designed to offer our medical students encounters and training in rural and underserved areas, and this grant will enhance those initiatives in new and innovative ways.”

 The funds will also pay for additional enhancements to existing Rural Scholars programs:

 - Bryant Scholars Program: a medical school pre-admission program for undergraduate students from rural areas who wish to pursue rural medicine

 - Rural Scholars Program: a curriculum designed to offer lectures, mentoring and clinical programs to medical students interested in rural practice